aspose-diagram/Aspose.Diagram-Documentation/french/net/developer-guide/drawing/draw-ellipse/_index.fr.md

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipseInPage-AsVSDX.cs" >}}

-## **Dessiner un ovale en SVG**
+## **Dessiner ovale en SVG**
-Aspose.Diagram for .NET API permet aux développeurs de dessiner un ovale dans la page et de l'enregistrer au format SVG.
-L'exemple de code ci-dessous montre comment dessiner un ovale dans un dessin Visio et l'enregistrer au format SVG.
+Aspose.Diagram for .NET API allows developers to draw a oval in the page and save as SVG format.
+The code example below shows how to draw a oval in a Visio drawing and save as SVG format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipseInPage-AsSVG.cs" >}}

-## **Dessiner un ovale en PDF**
+## **Dessiner ovale en PDF**
-Aspose.Diagram for .NET API permet aux développeurs de dessiner un ovale dans la page et de l'enregistrer au format PDF.
-L'exemple de code ci-dessous montre comment dessiner un ovale dans un dessin Visio et l'enregistrer au format PDF.
+Aspose.Diagram for .NET API allows developers to draw a oval in the page and save as PDF format.
+The code example below shows how to draw a oval in a Visio drawing and save as PDF format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipseInPage-AsPDF.cs" >}}

-## **Dessiner un ovale en PNG**
+## **Dessiner ovale en PNG**
-Aspose.Diagram for .NET API permet aux développeurs de dessiner un ovale dans la page et de l'enregistrer au format PNG.
-L'exemple de code ci-dessous montre comment dessiner un ovale dans un dessin Visio et l'enregistrer au format PNG.
+Aspose.Diagram for .NET API allows developers to draw a oval in the page and save as PNG format.
+The code example below shows how to draw a oval in a Visio drawing and save as PNG format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipseInPage-AsPNG.cs" >}}

-## **Dessiner un ovale en HTML**
+## **Dessiner ovale en HTML**
-Aspose.Diagram for .NET API permet aux développeurs de dessiner un ovale dans la page et de l'enregistrer au format HTML.
-L'exemple de code ci-dessous montre comment dessiner un ovale dans un dessin Visio et l'enregistrer au format HTML.
+Aspose.Diagram for .NET API allows developers to draw a oval in the page and save as HTML format.
+The code example below shows how to draw a oval in a Visio drawing and save as HTML format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipseInPage-AsHTML.cs" >}}